Safuya/Safuya.github.io/_posts/2018-02-20-groupreads.markdown

 * Provide a help command on the CLI.
 * Improve the feature tests to check the output of the newbooks option.
 * Refactor the addition of the key-value pairs for the HTTP GETs into a method.
-* Uncouple the tests from the changeable group data.
 * Create docs.